apache/incubator-gluten/docs/get-started/Velox.md

 **Build Velox or Arrow separately**

-Scripts under `/path_to_gluten/ep/build-xxx/src` provide `get_xxx.sh` and `build_arrow.sh` to build Velox or Arrow separately, you could use these scripts with custom repo/branch/location.
+Scripts under `/path_to_gluten/ep/build-xxx/src` provide `get_xxx.sh` and `build_xxx.sh` to build Velox or Arrow separately, you could use these scripts with custom repo/branch/location.

 Velox can use pre-build arrow/parquet lib from ARROW_HOME parsed by --arrow_home to decrease build time.
 Gluten cpp module need a required VELOX_HOME parsed by --velox_home and an optional ARROW_HOME by --arrow_home, if you specify custom ep location, make sure these variables be passed correctly.